MXR 01A

 Input: The input of the MXR 01A is mono, active balanced, with a 20K ohm input impedance.
 In connecting consoles with stereo sends, connect one send output or mix the sends to mono

 before connecting to the reverb.
 When connecting to a board with single ended outputs, the (-) input (ring on the phone plug connection) should be connected along with the reverb input ground to the ground of the console send, through separate wires.
-This allows the balanced input to be fully realized.
+This allows the balanced input to be fully realised.
 Special attention should be paid to this input in that at long decay time settings, the Zero-One has enormous gain at specific frequencies, and small amounts of noise and crosstalk at the input will result in exaggerated output noise levels.
 In less critical installations, a mono patch cord will suffice.

 Outputs: The MXR 01A outputs are capable of driving full output levels into ‘600 ohm line impedances.
 The outputs are single ended, with a source impedance of 100 ohms.
 Shorting the outputs to obtain a mono output is not recommended.
 In such applications a 1K resistor in series with each output to a common point is advised.
 In applications requiring a mono output, such connection is desirable, in that higher echo density is achieved.

 External Control: The MXR 01A is equipped with two rear panel jacks marked Hold and Stop.
 These are external controls meant to be connected to momentary, normally open switches, available as accessories.
 Pressing the Hold switch causes the reverb to extend its current decay time to infinity, and to return to the selected decay time upon release of the switch.
-This feature is wonderful for keyboard players, as it simulates the sustain pedal on a piano, and is usable with synthesizers.
-Depressing Hold for extended periods of time is not recommended, as input program material is still being conducted to the reverberator, a gradual build up of noise and program are likely to overflow the processor, resulting in distortion.
+This feature is wonderful for keyboard players, as it simulates the sustain pedal on a piano, and is usable with synthesisers.
+Depressing Hold for extended periods of time is not recommended, as input program material is still being conducted to the reverberator, a gradual build-up of noise and program are likely to overflow the processor, resulting in distortion.

 Stop has the opposite function.
 When depressed, Stop will reduce the decay time to the minimum allowable for the selected program.
 Using a normally closed switch with Stop will be similar to the previous example of hold, with the exception that the maximum decay time is settable on the front panel.
 Stop is also useful with extreme settings of decay time in that the excessive reverberant energy can be stopped at will, smoothly and quickly.